Nuptial gift: Pisaurina mira

 Similar to its cousin P. mirabilis, male P. mira also offers nuptial gifts to court the females.
 The gifts typically consist of an insect wrapped around in silk.
 Acceptance of the nuptial gift leads to completion of copulation, and male P. mira retrieves the gift from the female.

 Paratrechalea ornata

 Nuptial gift behavior has been seen in the spider species Paratrechalea ornata, a Neotropical spider belonging to the Trechaleidae spider family.
 Paratrechalea ornata males may present either a wrapped or an unwrapped nuptial prey gift.
 Prey wrapping seems to be triggered by perception of cues on the female's silk and increases in frequency according to the male's age.

+Insects

+Balloon flies

+Some Empididae, such as the European species Hilara maura, have an elaborate courtship ritual in which the male wraps a prey item in a silk "balloon" and presents it to the female to stimulate copulation.
+Empididae show diverse mating systems, ranging from species in which males aggregate in mating swarms, and compete for choosing females to sex-role reversed species in which females aggregate and compete for the attention of choosing males.
+In some species, such as the North American species Rhamphomyia longicauda, competition for the food provided by males is so strong that females have developed elaborate ornaments, including feathery "pennate" scales on their legs, darkened wings, and inflatable abdominal sacs that enhance their attractiveness.
+Across the group, nuptial balloons of species in the family range from small balloons containing large prey items (e.g., Empis aerobatica, E. bullifera, Hilara wheeleri), to balloons stuck to inedible dried prey items (e.g., E. geneatis), to completely empty balloons made of silk or saliva (e.g., H. sartor, H. granditarsis).

 Decorated crickets

 In decorated crickets, Gryllodes sigillatus (Orthoptera: Gryllidae), the nuptial food gift is a spermatophylax (a large, gelatinous, sperm-free mass) that surrounds a smaller, sperm-containing ampulla.
 Together, the spermatophylax and the ampulla constitute the male's spermatophore, which is transferred to the female during copulation and remains attached outside her body at the base of her ovipositor.
 After mating, the female detaches the spermatophylax from the ampulla and feeds on it while the ampulla remains attached and is emptied of sperm.
 Once the female has consumed or discarded the spermatophylax, she removes the sperm ampulla, terminating sperm transfer.
 Female cooperation is required for successful spermatophore transfer, and thus, males cannot impose copulations on females.